 The World’s Largest Washboard

 The Columbus Washboard Factory began operation in 1895 and is the last remaining manufacturer in the United States today.
-Factory tours are available May through October, but visitors are welcome to stop at the factory at any time to see the World’s Largest Washboard.
+Factory tours are available by request only, but visitors are welcome to stop at the factory at any time to see the World’s Largest Washboard.
 The washboard, which is made of wood and metal, measures 24 feet tall and is secured on the outside of the building.

 Located at 14 Gallagher Avenue in Logan.